lildude/monzo-sweeper/README.md

 ### Local Development and Testing

 - Save your Heroku config vars to a `.env` file: `heroku config:get -s  >.env`.
-Don't commit this file to your repo unless you really don't like your money.
+Don't commit this file to your repo unless you really don't like your money 😜.
 - Start the application: `heroku local`.
-- Send test requests to 0.0.0.0:5000 using something like curl or httpie.
+- Send test requests to 0.0.0.0:5000 using something like `curl`,  [httpie](https://httpie.org/) or [Postman](https://www.getpostman.com/).

 ### Contributing